GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-2.md

 <!-- In the previous step you removed the reference to the <app-home> component in the template.
 In this step, you will add a new route to that component. -->

-In the `src/app` directory, create a file called `routes.ts`.
+In the `src/app` directory, open `routes.ts`.
 This file is where we will define the routes in the application.

 Open `routes.ts`, we need to make the a few updates to create a route.
 Ask copilot to add a file level imports for the `HomeComponent`, `DetailsComponent` and the Angular `Routes` type that you'll use in the route definitions.